xuy/pyipopt/README.md

 PyIpopt
 =======

 PyIpopt is a python module that allows you to use [IPOPT](http://www.coin-or.org/Ipopt/) in Python.
+It is developed by Eric Xu at Washington Univerisity and issued under the BSD license.

 Installation
 ------------